Building on the Success of Alouette with ISIS I and II

 The ISIS satellites carried experiments from Canadian and American universities and government laboratories to understand the physical processes in the ionosphere.
 Measurements were taken over an entire 11-year solar cycle to determine how the ionosphere reacts to changes in the Sun's radiation.

 Both ISIS satellites were designed and developed in Canada.
-The Defense and Research Telecommunications Establishment managed the project, while the private sector handled most of the hardware development.
-RCA Ltd. of Montréal largely built both satellites, with some of the work subcontracted to De Havilland and SPAR.
+The Defense and Research communications Establishment managed the project, while the private sector handled most of the hardware development.
+RCA limited (Ltd). of Montreal largely built both satellites, with some of the work subcontracted to De Havilland and SPAR.
 Through this project, Canadian companies became significant participants in the Canadian Space Program.

 The ISIS satellites were more technically advanced than their predecessors, with more complex navigational systems and larger data collection capabilities.
 The most significant additions to ISIS II were two optical sensors, including an Auroral Scanning Photometer from the University of Calgary.
 These sensors made it possible to produce the first images of the entire aurora borealis oval from above.